NTIA/scos-sensor/README.md

 Import the generated certificate into your browser.

 ##### Generating JWT Public/Private Key
-The JWT public key must correspond to the private key of the JWT issuer (OAUTH authorization server).
+The JWT public key must correspond to the private key of the JWT issuer (OAuth authorization server).
 The instructions below could be used for manual testing with manually created JWTs.